-for all $\tau\in(0,2/(L+\varepsilon)),\; n\ge1.$ In particular, with the asymptotically optimal choice $\tau = 2/(L + \mu)$, the P-RG yields the optimal Q-linear convergence rate {\rm } \end{theorem} This result provides a natural generalization of the classical optimal linear convergence theory for gradient descent on strongly convex quadratic problems to a nonconvex setting governed by the Morse--Bott condition.
+for all $\tau\in(0,2/(L+\varepsilon)),\; n\ge1.$ In particular, with the asymptotically optimal choice $\tau = 2/(L + \mu)$, the P-RG yields the optimal Q-linear convergence rate {\rm } \end{thm} This result provides a natural generalization of the classical sharp linear convergence theory for gradient descent on strongly convex quadratic problems to a nonconvex setting governed by the Morse--Bott condition.
 In particular, the contraction factor $(L-\mu)/(L+\mu)$ coincides with the best possible rate known for gradient descent on strongly convex quadratics, which was shown to be optimal in \cite[Theorem~3 in Chapter~1, Section~4]{1987Polyak}.

-The theorem therefore shows that, despite the presence of continuous symmetries and the resulting degeneracy of the Hessian along symmetry directions, the P-RG method with general preconditioners retains the same optimal local $Q$-linear convergence behavior as in the classical strongly convex setting where second-order sufficient conditions hold.
+The theorem therefore shows that, despite the presence of continuous symmetries and the resulting degeneracy of the Hessian along symmetry directions, the P-RG iterations with general preconditioners retain the same optimal local $Q$-linear convergence behavior as in the classical strongly convex setting where second-order sufficient conditions hold.